MIT-SPARK/VNAV-labs/README.md

 The necessary simulator builds can be found on [this page](https://drive.google.com/drive/folders/1Bwu1lw9qx_TdibhPuYPpDLbJaBEBvBRb?usp=sharing).

 Please post on the Github issues page if you encounter bugs and/or have questions.

+# Licenses
+For licenses of the external packages, please refer to their specific repos.